As an Amazon Associate I earn from qualifying purchases.

 5. Create a Home for Your Essentials

 Keys.
 Wallet.
 Cards.
 Sunglasses.
 Charger.
 Work badge.
 I used to run around the house looking for these every morning.
 Now, I have a dedicated basket (or drawer) where everything always goes.
-It’s my default landing zone.
+Now, I have a dedicated basket (or drawer) where everything always goes.
+It’s my default landing zone—if you’re struggling with where to put these items, check out my entryway organization ideas for creating a functional drop zone.

 Before bed, I do a quick check: keys, wallet, cards, and charger.
 I also check the weather so I know whether to grab an umbrella or sunglasses.
 No thinking.
 No panic.